 Unable to delete or create a virtual machine in VMware ACE, Player, Server, or Workstation (1008434)

-- Cannot complete the New Virtual Machine wizard
+- The New Virtual Machine wizard fails to complete.

 Each step below provides instructions and a link to a document, for performing the step and taking corrective action as necessary.
 The steps are ordered in the most appropriate sequence to isolate the issue and to identify the proper resolution.
 They are also ordered in the most appropriate sequence to minimize data loss.
 After completing each step, try creating or deleting the virtual machine again.
 Work through each troubleshooting step in order.